If I register a domain name, can I take advantage of DNS settings with 1&1?

 Can I send newsletters through my registered domain and e-mail address with 1&1?

-Sending newsletters through your registered domain and your e-mail address is simple with the 1&1 Newsletter Tool, allowing you to keep in touch with your customers and visitors with minimal effort.
-Firstly, log in to your 1&1 Control Panel, where you can access the 1&1 Newsletter Tool.
+Sending newsletters through your registered domain name and your e-mail address is simple with the 1&1 Newsletter Tool – allowing you to keep in touch with your customers and visitors with minimal effort.
+To get started, log in to your 1&1 Control Panel, where you can access the 1&1 Newsletter Tool.
 From here you will need to select the desired domain names and the sender’s e-mail address, and include your company name and other information within your signature.
-At this point you can also customise the ‘registration confirmation’ e-mail, the ‘welcome’ e-mail and the ‘reminder’ e-mail in line with your company’s brand associated with your domains.
-Finally, customise the ‘goodbye’ e-mail to complete the setup and you will be directed towards your finished newsletter.
+At this point you can also customise the ’Confirmation e-mail’, the ‘Welcome e-mail’ and the ‘Reminder e-mail’ in line with your company’s brand associated with your domains.
+Finally, customise the ‘Cancellation e-mail’ and the ‘Signup confirmation on your website’ to complete the setup and you will be directed towards your finished newsletter.
 The beauty of this system lies in its simplicity and the ability to send multiple e-mails and newsletters to many recipients in just a few simple steps.

 I want to choose the perfect domain name, can 1&1 help?

-Choosing the perfect domain name for your project is an important step in building a successful web presence.
+Choosing the perfect domain names for your project is an important step in building a successful web presence.
 In most cases, your domain name is the first thing your customers and visitors encounter as they begin to explore your products or services.
-In fact, when you buy a domain name, your first thought should be whether it stands out from the crowd and sticks in your customers’ minds.
+In fact, when you go through the domain name registration process, your first thought should be whether your name stands out from the crowd and sticks in your customers’ minds.

-One problem you may encounter when attempting to register a domain name is your preferred combination of TLD and SLD being already taken.
+One problem you may encounter when attempting domain registration is that your preferred combination of TLD and SLD have been already taken.
 This should come as no surprise given the sheer number of websites that exist today.
 For instance, many of the most popular .co.uk and .com domains will already have been registered.
 However, thanks to the recent introduction of a broad range of nTLDs, you may not have to compromise your SLD after all.
-For instance if www.mywebsite.com is already taken, why not try for www.mywebsite.info or any other of the many additional TLDs now available?
-What’s more, you can also specialise your domain names to your geographic location or particular industry.
+For instance, if www.mywebsite.com is already taken, why not try for www.mywebsite.info or another one of the many additional TLDs now available?
+What’s more, you can also specialise your domain names according to your geographical location or particular industry.
 Why not try www.mywebsite.london if you’re within the UK capital, or www.mywebsite.bar if you’re looking to promote happy hour?
 However you decide to build your domain names, you’ll find that 1&1 has everything you need to create a truly professional web presence.